Fraternal birth order and male sexual orientation: Ubiquity

+Asexuality

+A 2014 Internet study attempted to analyze the relationship between self-identification as asexual, birth order and other biological markers, in comparison to individuals of other sexual orientation groups.
+A total of 325 asexuals (60 men and 265 women), 690 heterosexuals (190 men and 500 women), and 268 non-heterosexuals (64 men and 204 women) completed online questionnaires.
+The study asserts that the effect of older brothers on sexual orientation is true for right-handed men only and extends these findings to asexual men.

 Other findings

 Bearman and Brückner (2002) argued that studies showing a fraternal birth order effect have used nonrepresentative samples and/or indirect reports on siblings' sexual orientation.
 Their analysis, focusing on opposite-sex twins, did not find an association "between same-sex attraction and number of older siblings, older brothers, or older sisters".
 A study by Francis (2008), using the same Add Health survey but with broader analysis, saw a very weak correlation of male same-sex attraction with having multiple older brothers (but did find a significant negative correlation of male same-sex attraction with having older sisters i.e., those who experienced a non-zero level of same-sex attraction were significantly less likely to have older sisters).